gregoil/rotest/docs/intro/basic_usage.rst

               result = some_function()
               self.assertEqual(result, some_value)

-* :class:`rotest.core.suite.TestSuite`: Again, a known concept from the :mod:`unittest` module.
+* :class:`rotest.core.TestSuite`: Again, a known concept from the :mod:`unittest` module.
 It aggregates tests, to make a semantic separation between them.
 This way, you can hold a bunch of tests and run them as a set.
-  A :class:`rotest.core.suite.TestSuite` can hold each of the following:
+  A :class:`rotest.core.TestSuite` can hold each of the following:

-  - :class:`rotest.core.case.TestCase` classes.
+  - :class:`rotest.core.TestCase` classes.
-  - :class:`rotest.core.suite.TestSuite` classes.
+  - :class:`rotest.core.TestSuite` classes.
-  - The more complex concept of :class:`rotest.core.flow.TestFlow` classes.
+  - The more complex concept of :class:`rotest.core.TestFlow` classes.

   .. code-block:: python

-      from rotest.core.suite import TestSuite
+      from rotest.core import TestSuite

       class MySuite(TestSuite):